rlucente-se-jboss/integration-demo/README.md

 any of the variables for the distribution versions, make sure that they match the binaries in the `dist` folder.

+### Start AMQ
+In a separate terminal window, install and start AMQ using the commands:

+    ./install-amq.sh
+    ./start-amq.sh

 ### Start Fuse
 In a separate terminal window, install and start Fuse using the commands: